devsnippet/PHPResqueBundle/README.markdown

         $ php app/console resque:worker

-  This will start a worker for 'default' queue with normal log output with interval of 5 seconds between interations.
+  This will start a worker for 'default' queue at 'resque' namespace with normal log output with interval of 5 seconds between interations.
   But, of course you can change this with optional arguments:

         --log (verbose|normal|none)